 - May be required to keyboard for long periods of time

-- As of 2007, students are eligible to be employed in the Student Lottery twice, notwithstanding their draw number
+- Beginning in 2020, students are eligible to be employed in the Student Lottery a maximum of three times, notwithstanding their draw number

 Are grade twelve (12) students who are registered to attend University or a Community College in the fall of the hiring year eligible to be hired under the Summer Student Lottery Program?